Has anyone told you that Tongkat Ali herbal root is quintessentially Malaysian?

 It is believed the first Tongkat Ali discovered in Malaysia dated as far the early 1100s although there were no documented records to show sufficient evidence.

 The first documented evidence was seen on a Tongkat Ali painting belonging to Major General William Farquhar, who was the Rajah of Malacca (a state in Malaysia) between 1803 to 1818.
 The honourable man was also the first British resident and Commandant of Singapore during the same period.

-The painting of Tongkat Ali belonging to General William Farquhar signifies that the Long Jack plant that we all know today is of some significance back in the 1800s.
+The painting of Tongkat Ali belonging to General William Farquhar signifies the importance of the plant in the 1800s.

-The painting of Tongkat Ali plant is now stored and kept safely at the William Farquhar Collection of Natural History Drawings in Singapore as evidence that Tongkat Ali gained the reputation of significance to modern civilization back in the 1800s.
+The painting of Tongkat Ali plant is now stored and kept safely at the William Farquhar Collection of Natural History Drawings in Singapore as evidence of recognition in medicinal herbs.

-Back in the early days before the manufacturing revolution, Tongkat Ali is naturally available in rainforests in Malaysia and was used by the locals mainly to treat many types of illnesses such as flu, cold and others.
+Back in the early days before modern science, Tongkat Ali is widely consumed by Malaysians to treat many types of illnesses such as flu, cold and others.

-The main bio-active compounds are the most potent in its roots which include eurycomaoside, eurycolactone, eurycomalactone, eurycomanone.
+The other major bioactive compounds are the most potent in its roots which include eurycomaoside, eurycolactone, eurycomalactone, eurycomanone.

 Here are quick facts about Tongkat Ali:

 Quassinoids is a group of biologically potent substances named after a compound first found in plants from the genus Quassia (Simarouba amara) in the family of Simaroubaceae, where Eurycoma Longifolia belongs to.